 Bronstein, Gewirtz & Grossman, LLC, A Top Firm, Notifies Opendoor Technologies, Inc. (OPEN) Investors of Class Action and Encourages Investors to Actively Participate

-NEW YORK, NY / ACCESSWIRE / October 21, 2022 / Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Opendoor Technologies, Inc. ("Opendoor" or the "Company) OPEN and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired: (a) Opendoor securities between December 21, 2020 and September 16, 2022, both dates inclusive (the "Class Period"); and/or (b) Opendoor common stock pursuant and/or traceable to the Offering Documents (defined below) issued in connection with the business combination between the Company and Opendoor Labs Inc. ("Legacy Opendoor") completed on or about December 18, 2020 (the "Merger").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/open .
+/EIN News/ -- NEW YORK, Oct.
+28, 2022 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Opendoor Technologies, Inc. (“Opendoor” or the “Company) (NASDAQ: OPEN) and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired: (a) Opendoor securities between December 21, 2020 and September 16, 2022, both dates inclusive (the “Class Period”); and/or (b) Opendoor common stock pursuant and/or traceable to the Offering Documents (defined below) issued in connection with the business combination between the Company and Opendoor Labs Inc. (“Legacy Opendoor”) completed on or about December 18, 2020 (the “Merger”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/open.

 This class action seeks to recover damages against Defendants for alleged violations of the Securities Act of 1933 (the “Securities Act”) and the Securities Exchange Act of 1934 (the “Exchange Act”).